How to Use Restore Healing Balm

 Tattoo Aftercare

 We have partnered with some really inspiring tattoo artists including David Allen who is an incredible tattoo artist based in Chicago working with women who have undergone breast cancer surgery.
 He creates beautiful tattoos to conceal some of the scarring from mastectomies and reconstruction.
 Additionally, Lady Gaga’s tattoo artist, Winter Stone, loves our Balm and recommends it to all his clients since it preserves the integrity of the ink better than anything else out there.
 Petroleum, an ingredient used in many tattoo aftercare ointments, lightens tattoo ink and occludes the skin.
 Lanolin and Vitamin E are also often used and are common causes of allergic reactions.
-Since Doctor Rogers RESTORE® contains only well-studied ingredients known to heal the skin, it has become the go-to ointment for lots of notable tattooists and their clients.
+Since Doctor Rogers Restore Healing Balm only well-studied ingredients known to heal the skin, it has become the go-to ointment for lots of notable tattooists and their clients.